till90/irrigation_detection/README.md

 This repository is under construction and functions may not work or be whack explained.

-Most functions used inside jupyter notebooks are stored in irrigation_detection.py .
+Most functions used inside jupyter_notebooks/... are stored in irrigation_detection.py .

 ### To use some functions additional Accounts are requiered:
 #### Google Earth Engine mainly for processing and downloading Satellite data.
 You can apply [here](http://code.earthengine.google.com/)